bljaime/MachineLearning-Portfolio/README.md

 **Author**: Jaime Blanco Linares.

 This repository gathers some of my public Machine Learning work.
-Each project is constructed on a *Jupyter Notebook*, which contains **Python** code, text explainations and figures.  **NOTE**: I am doing my best to decorate and upload the missing notebooks to the repository as soon as possible.
+Each project is constructed on a *Jupyter Notebook*, which contains **Python** code, text explainations and figures.  **NOTE**: I am doing my best to decorate and upload the missing notebooks to the repository as soon as possible, as I want it to have a didactic purpose.

 ## Projects